MahdiZangeneh/cv-resume-react-firebase/README.md

 ### Credits

-This resume template was built using React.js.
+This resume template was built using React.js and Firebase.

 ### License